-Both these options, in-house, and outsourcing, have their good and bad sides.
-Instead of comparing them to each other you must focus on your project needs, your budget and the type of your product.
+Both these options have their in-house, and outsourcing pros and cons.
+Instead of comparing them to each other, you must focus on your project needs, your budget, and the type of your product.
 Eventually, these are the things that must determine your choice of customer support representative team.

 Be the first to receive exclusive offers and the latest news on our products and services directly in your inbox.

 We appreciate your recent sign up for a LiveAgent.